yleeyilin/tp/docs/UserGuide.md

 #### Deleting a contact : `delete`

-Deletes a **person / staff / supplier / maintainer** contact from your contacts list in PoochPlanner so that you can remove outdated contacts for your contacts list.
+Deletes a **person / staff / supplier / maintainer** contact from your contacts list in PoochPlanner so that you can remove your outdated contacts from PoochPlanner.

 Format: <br>
 `/delete ; name : [value]`